kwestin/lc-okta-purple/README.md

 ### Free tools we will use:

-Please create your free accounts for both Okta and LimaCharlie:
+Please create your free accounts for both Okta and LimaCharlie, we will walk through how to install Dorothy in lab 2:

 - [LimaCharlie Community Edition](https://free.limacharlie.io/)
 - [Okta Developer Account](https://developer.okta.com/signup/)